edh5623/CS410_Project_Review_Augmenter/README.md

 This function uses VADER which is a rule-based sentiment analysis system that produces 3 sentiment scores for given text.
 One of these scores is a compound score which ranges from -1 to 1 with 1 indicating the text was positive and -1 indicating negative text.

-To aggregate the VADER scores for each document a weighted average is calculated with the weight being the number of words in a review.
+To aggregate the VADER scores for each document, a weighted average is calculated with the weight being the number of words in a review.
 The thought is that longer reviews might provide a more accurate sentiment score since the user was more thorough in writing the review and the longer review provides more data to the `SentimentIntensityAnalyzer` to make a more accurate sentiment score.
 However, we don't want a review to be weighted too heavily simply because it was longer, otherwise one long review would largely determine